aldreth/tarrant.org.uk/_posts/2005-05-14-sleepovers.md

 tags: []
 comments: []
 ---

-<p>John had Tom round for a sleepover, Rose went to Nok's.
-I don't think either pair got a great deal of sleep!</p>
+John had Tom round for a sleepover, Rose went to Nok\'s.
+I don\'t think either pair got a great deal of sleep!

-<p>Rose and Anna had been going to go to the youth club that Toby helps at for the first time, but unfortunately, Anna was ill so it's been postponed another week.</p>
+Rose and Anna had been going to go to the youth club that Toby helps at for the first time, but unfortunately, Anna was ill so it\'s been postponed another week.